Also in Recycle Sub menu

 Not all sites can accept all types of waste, so please do check in advance of visiting.

-Whilst the service is generally free of charge, from May 2016 charges have applied for the disposal of some specified material types.
-Full details are available on the County Council website.
+Whilst the service is generally free of charge, from May 2016 charges have applied for the disposal of some specified material types Leicestershire County Council | Waste disposal charges.

 If you need a regular collection of business or commercial waste, you can arrange a collection through your district council or through a licenced waste contractor.
-For occasional or one-off disposal, you can take your waste to the Whetstone Transfer Station (visit the County Council website for a list of charges and to find out if pre-booking is required), to a commercial waste transfer station, or you can hire a skip.
+For occasional or one-off disposal, you can take your waste to the Whetstone Transfer Station.
+You can check this, and whether you need to pre-book, along with a list of charges at Business and Commercial waste | Leicestershire County Council, or take it to a commercial waste transfer station, or hire a skip.